DanielGrimmer/adam-dls/README.md

 # Adam-DLS: A Darwinian Lineage Simulation Optimizer

 **Adam-DLS** is a PyTorch optimizer derived from evolutionary first principles.
 It modifies the Adam optimizer in three principled ways (detailed below) each derived from the asexual Fisher–Wright equivalence proved in the accompanying paper.
-After this minor surgery, the Adam optimizer becomes a scientifically valid simulations of Darwinian evolution *in silico*.
+After this minor surgery, the Adam optimizer becomes a scientifically valid simulation of Darwinian evolution *in silico*.

 > **Paper:** Direct From Darwin: Deriving Advanced Optimizers From Evolutionary First Principles *(arXiv link coming soon)*
 > Daniel Grimmer · Philosophy, Yale University · *Evolutionary Computation* (submitted May, 2026)